chronus44/grandshakeToken/README.md

 # Install library and dependencies
 - update the EC2 instance if required `sudo yum update`
 - install 'Expect' library using `sudo yum install expect`

+# Dependency Packages for extractor script and importer feature. -NN
+- It is crucial that you first download these libraries, You should be able to download all these libraries on your server, you need to install the libraries in order to make the extractor/importer stuff work.
+- Usually python3 should comes preinstalled on your Unix server, for the other packages something like this should work (e.g. sudo apt install python3-pip)
+    - Python3
+    - pip3
+    - gspread
+    - oauthent

 # Installing and running the Algorand Server (process takes up to ~20-50 minutes)
 To have a better understanding of how to run a node, click the link and go to 'Installation with updater script' [Algorand - Install Node](https://developer.algorand.org/docs/run-a-node/setup/install/#installation-with-the-updater-script)